bernieplug/eepelican/content/blog/upcoming-webinar.md

 Summary: If you are a marketplace seller who is interested to learn how to survive Amazon's policy changes without risking a violation of their ToS OR gaming the system, this webinar is for you!
 Status: published

+### <font color="FF751A">Update: Webinar Replay</font>

+If you missed the webinar and want to check out the recording, have no fear!
+[Just click on this link](https://www.youtube.com/watch?v=NgAfNnGZfHI) to watch the whole thing.

+---

 Exciting news!
 Efficient Era is hosting a webinar with Bernie Thompson, veteran Amazon seller, about navigating the post-incentivized-review-ban marketplace.
 He’ll show you his company’s strategies that have driven huge success *without* having to game the system.

 The webinar will take place on **Tuesday, October 25th** at **10:00 am PST.** Sign up now by clicking on [this link](https://efficientera.leadpages.co/webinar3/) or clicking on the image below.

 <a href=https://efficientera.leadpages.co/webinar3/>![Efficient Era Webinar](/images/blog/2016/10/webinar-header.jpg)</a>

-### Update: Webinar Recording

-If you missed the webinar and want to check out the recording, have no fear!
-[Just click on this link](https://www.youtube.com/watch?v=NgAfNnGZfHI) to watch the whole thing.

 ### Who Is Bernie Thompson?